microsoft/TypeScript-Handbook/pages/release notes/TypeScript 1.5.md

 # for..of support

-TypeScript 1.5 adds support to ES6 for..of loops on arrays for ES3/ES5 as well as full support for Iterator interfaces when targetting ES6.
+TypeScript 1.5 adds support to ES6 for..of loops on arrays for ES3/ES5 as well as full support for Iterator interfaces when targeting ES6.

 ##### Example